If you use WordPress but don’t have the time or skills for a particular complex task, it is quite easy to find WordPress developers for hire.

 - What will happen if some bugs are discovered after you've agreed that the job has been completed?
 Will they give you a warranty period?
 How long will this be?
 What happens when the warranty period expires?

 - How would you resolve any security vulnerabilities which might be discovered?
-Again, security vulnerabilities should be considered serious bugs which need to be fixed within a very specific timeframe, and this should be agreed beforehand.
-Even if these are discovered, months or years after the job has been completed, there needs to be clear terms of reference.
+Again, security vulnerabilities should be considered serious bugs that need to be fixed within a very specific timeframe.
+This should be agreed upon beforehand.
+Even if these are discovered, months or years after the job has been completed, there need to be clear terms of reference.
 CMS development, in particular, is very prone to these issues.

 - You'll probably want to keep on developing your project, so it would be great if you agree beforehand how updates would happen.

-The above points will give you some basic idea of how the project brief should be.
-The more things you agree before your actual hire a WordPress designer, the better and the less likely that there will be a conflict later on in the project.
+The above points will give you a basic idea of what a project brief should look like.
+The more you agree before you hire a WordPress designer, the better and the less likely that there will be a conflict later on in the project.

-In fact, the quality of your deliverable heavily relies on the project brief you create.
-Make sure you explained everything in the brief, so it avoids any disappointment down the track.
+In fact, the quality of your deliverable relies heavily on the project brief.
+Make sure you explain everything in the brief so it avoids any disappointment down the road.

-If you plan to do this often, you might want to set a contract template so that each time you plan to hire a freelance WordPress developer, you'll just need to update the specific sections.
-This will make the hiring process shorter, whilst making sure you are covered from all aspects.
+If you plan to hire freelancers, you might want to set a contract template so that each time you plan to hire someone, you'll just need to update the specific sections.
+This will make the hiring process faster, whilst making sure you are covered from all aspects.

-If you're looking for programmers on a full-time basis, rather than a project brief, you'll actually require a full job description of what the job will entail.
-We've listed below a complete sample which you can copy and use for your own hiring process.
+If you're looking for a WordPress developer on a full-time basis, rather than a project brief, you'll actually require a full job description of what the job will entail.
+We've listed below a complete sample that you can copy and use for your own hiring process.

 Key Success Indicators

-Works with: Principal, brand strategists, brand managers, designers, WordPress programmers, development, account service, copywriters, online marketing team members and <other positions in your company> ; regularly engaged in internal and client meetings to explore and confirm project scope.
+Works with: Principal, brand strategists, brand managers, designers, WordPress programmers, development, account service, copywriters, online marketing team members and <other positions in your company>.
+Will be regularly engaged in internal and client meetings to explore and confirm project scope.